gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 ### Conclusion
 - In this section you used the ios_command module to collect and display command output from an IOS device.
-- The ios_command module provides additional functionality over raw, such as specifying multiple commands to collect and returning metadata about the task execution (failed, changed return values).
 - Review the section and discuss if you have any questions.

 ### Reference